 • Precipitation days: 16.7 days

-As the conditions wind down from winter, spring can be a beautiful time to hike the Tongariro Crossing with fewer people on the trail, patchy snow providing a stunning contrast to the landscape and more, but don’t be fooled!
+As the conditions wind down from winter, spring can be a beautiful time to hike the Tongariro Crossing with fewer people on the trail, patchy snow providing a stunning contrast to the landscape and more, but don't be fooled!
 You still need to be wary of cold and wet conditions that can develop rapidly.
-We usually still treat September and October as winter conditions, as it can still be very cold and there is still a chance of late snowfall, but the temperature is gradually increasing, and the days start getting longer.
+We usually treat September and October as winter conditions, as it can still be very cold and there is still a chance of late snowfall, but the temperature is gradually increasing, and the days start getting longer.
 As November rolls around the majority of the snow has usually melted off, leaving patchy areas that make a fantastic addition to the landscape as they contrast with the mountains and forest below.
-Conditions can still be chilly in the mornings and at high altitude, so make sure you are still properly prepared for the cold and wet, the rainfall during spring is still reasonably high.
+Conditions can still be chilly in the mornings and at high altitudes, so make sure you are always adequately prepared for the cold and wet, the rainfall during spring is still reasonably high.

 Average spring weather statistics (sourced from Metoblue)